galtzo-floss/floss_funding/README.md

 ## 🌻 Synopsis

-This tool can help library maintainers earn money from their open source work in one line of code.
+This tool can help library maintainers earn money from their open source work in one line of code, because maintainers have teeth, and need to pay their dentists.

 - 👉️ No network calls.
 - 👉️ No tracking.